stutterk1d/PokedexLLM/README.md

 ## Technologies Used

-You will mainly use these tools for this project:
+I mainly used these tools for this project:

 1. Python
 2. Unsloth